Thank you, Mr. President. Zelenskyy deploys gratitude diplomacy for second visit to Oval Office

 With peace talks on the table and a chance to rebound from his disastrous White House scolding six months ago, Zelenskyy made sure to show his gratitude to U.S. President Donald Trump during Monday's meeting in the Oval Office.

-In fact, he thanked Trump nine times in the first minute of their brief public meeting that preceded a short news conference.
+In fact, he said thanks nine times to Trump and others in the first minute of their brief public meeting that preceded a short news conference.

 “Thanks so much, Mr. President,” he said.
 “First of all, thank you for the invitation and thank you very much for your efforts, personal efforts to stop killings and stop this war.
 Thank you.”